In this Article:

 Shooting Results

-I’ll stick in a couple of targets here, with some ballistic data to go with them.
-I enjoyed shooting the G3 — it was like shooting an enlarged G2C, but with a slightly wider trigger safety blade and a longer grip.
-I was not trying to set a bullseye record here — I was seeing how close the sights were.
+I’ll include a couple of targets along with some ballistic data.
+Shooting the G3 was enjoyableâit felt like shooting a larger G2C, but with a slightly wider trigger safety blade and a longer grip.
+My goal wasn’t to set a bullseye record but to assess the accuracy of the sights.

 Wrap Up: Is the Taurus G3 a Good Gun?